jabed-umar/Jabed/README.md

-# This contains code for the Chern Insulators (2 & 3D), electrical simulation of SSH model and SVD.
+# This contains codes for the Chern Insulators (2 & 3D), electrical simulation of SSH model and SVD.